tiiuae/sbomnix/README.md

 ```bash
 $ sbomnix /path/to/result
 ```
 Note: store paths carry no record of which nixpkgs version produced them, so nixpkgs metadata enrichment is skipped.
-Use a flakeref target when nixpkgs metadata is required.
+Use a flakeref target when nixpkgs metadata enrichment is required.
+Explicit PURLs embedded in derivation JSON can still be used, as described below.

 #### Nixpkgs Metadata Source Selection
 `sbomnix` enriches packages with nixpkgs metadata, such as descriptions,